G-Research/spark-extension/python/README.md

 the current order of the Dataset, or any given order.
 In contrast to the existing SQL function `row_number`, which requires a window spec, this transformation provides the row number across the entire Dataset without scaling problems.

+**Inspect Parquet files:** The structure of parquet files can be inspected similar to [parquet-tools](https://pypi.org/project/parquet-tools/) by reading from a simple data source.
+This simplifies to identify why some Parquet files cannot be split by Spark into scalable partitions.

 For details, see the [README.md](https://github.com/G-Research/spark-extension#spark-extension) at the project homepage.

 ## Using Spark Extension